Business Operations Specialist (Internal Only Posting)

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- Knowledge of database structures and theories.
+- Knowledge of accounting, budgeting, and forecasting programs.

 - Ability to identify problems, evaluate alternatives, and implement effective solutions.

 - Ability to exercise sound judgment and discretion.